Author's Avatar

 How do guarantor mortgages work?

 Apart from having someone act as a guarantor for you, these mortgages are very similar to a standard mortgage.
-Typically, your guarantor wont have to do much, making it a fairly straightforward process.
-However, they will need to sign the legal documents that outline their role as a guarantor.
-Therefore, it is advisable to seek specialist support, like a mortgage broker.
+Typically, your guarantor won’t have to do much, making it a fairly straightforward process.
+However, they will need to sign the legal documents that outline their role as a guarantor, so it is advisable to seek specialist support like a mortgage broker.

 Additionally, the mortgage will be secured against the guarantor’s home as well as yours.
-So, ensure you and the guarantor are aware of all implications before you go ahead with any product.
+Ensure you and the guarantor are aware of all implications before you go ahead with any product.

-Another difference you may find, is that guarantor mortgages rates are slightly higher than usual.
+Another difference you may find is that guarantor mortgage rates are slightly higher than usual.
 Lenders may see you as a riskier borrower, as people who use a guarantor typically have a smaller or no deposit.
-Therefore, they need to minimise their risk exposure.
+Therefore, lenders need to minimise their risk exposure by imposing conditions like higher interest rates.

 There are a range of people that these mortgages can suit.
-The most common borrowers are those who may be struggling to put down a sizeable deposit.
-Often, lenders see them as more of a risk and wont offer them a product without a guarantor.
+The most common borrowers are those who may be struggling to put down a sizeable deposit or individuals with low income, affecting their mortgage affordability.
+Often, lenders see them as more of a risk and won’t offer them a product without a guarantor.

 Another common borrower type are those who have a bad or no credit history.
-As credit assessment is a crucial part of a lenders assessment, many individuals suffer when a lender looks at their credit.
-Again, by using a guarantor part of the risk if offset, increasing your chances of success.
+As credit assessment is a crucial part of a lender’s assessment, many individuals suffer when a lender looks at their credit.
+By using a guarantor, part of the risk is offset, increasing your chances of success.

 Who can be a guarantor for a mortgage?